mindspacepdx/docker-pdf2htmlEX/README.md

 pdf2htmlEX: 0.18.8.rc1

-This docker image builds the pdf2htmlEX project (https://github.com/pdf2htmlEX/).
-It also creates a .deb file so other's can reference that file.
+ - This docker image builds the pdf2htmlEX project (https://github.com/pdf2htmlEX/).
+   - It also creates a .deb file so other's can reference that file.
+ - Builds poppler-utils
+   - Located here: /pdf2htmlEX/poppler/build/utils/

 Example Usage:
 ```